Queen Mary University of London

 - Time travel: Atlantis makes it easy and fast to load raw data on the fly, pick and play an interesting series of events within large arrays of points (the average recording covers a period of 3 weeks with 7 sensors recordings per second)

 - Bulk analysis: Scientists can compare dives from different times and different turtles in a matter of minutes

 - Education: The way we designed the simulator made it easy for us to develop, in parallel, a simplified VR version for educational purposes

-The simulator is being used since the first beta release in August 2018: Because they are now able to interpret the data at scale, Atlantis allows scientists to understand loggerhead turtles behaviour and define no-fishing zones more accurately.
+Because they are now able to interpret the data at scale, Atlantis allows scientists to understand loggerhead turtles behaviour and define no-fishing zones more accurately.

-Since June 2019, the VR version is being used in Cape Verdian schools and prisons to help raise awareness around the plastic polution issue and reduce the practise of poaching.
+The VR version is being used in Cape Verdian schools and prisons to help raise awareness around the plastic polution issue and reduce the practise of poaching.

 Any question, idea, suggestion?